Nicolás Martínez (footballer, born 1984): Career

 Martínez started his career in 2004 with Deportivo Morón of Primera B Metropolitana, remaining for five years whilst scoring two goals in eighty-two fixtures.
 2009 saw the defender agree to join Acassuso, which was followed by a stint with Flandria a year later.
 On 1 August 2011, Martínez joined Argentine Primera División side Tigre.
-He failed to make a league appearance throughout 2011–12, but did featured four times in the club's run to the Copa Argentina quarter-finals; where they lost 2–1 to Deportivo Merlo, with Martínez netting their only goal.
+He failed to make a league appearance throughout 2011–12, but did feature four times in the club's run to the Copa Argentina quarter-finals; where they lost 2–1 to Deportivo Merlo, with Martínez netting their only goal.
 He was also on the bench for their 2012 Copa Sudamericana finals second leg loss to São Paulo.

 In June 2013, having been selected for six Primera División fixtures in 2012–13 for Tigre, Martínez completed a move to Tristán Suárez.
 He scored his first goal in his third match for them versus Estudiantes on 29 September.
 Martínez left in June 2014, with spells subsequently arriving with Colegiales and Fénix in the following two years before he sealed a return to former club Deportivo Morón ahead of the 2016–17 Primera B Metropolitana; which they ended as champions, Martínez featured twenty-five times.